jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

  > /tmp/host_usage.log
 ```
 # Implementation
-The linux cluster monitoring agent is implemented using a client server system, each host act as a monitoring agent and
+The Linux cluster monitoring agent is implemented using a client-server system, each host acts as a monitoring agent and
 reports its data to a PostgreSQL database.\
 The implementation is done in three major parts:
 1. **Database setup and containerization:** A postgreSQL instance is created inside a Docker container with `script/psql docker.sh`

-    sql\ddl.sql script initializes the database schema and created the required tables.
+   `sql\ddl.sql` script initializes the database schema and creates the required tables.
 2. **Data collection**: Two bash scripts `host_info.sh` and `host_usage.sh` collect the needed data using Linux utilities such as
-`hostname`,`lscpu`,`vmstat` etc.
+   `hostname`,`lscpu`,`vmstat`, etc.
     - `scripts/host_info.sh` collects hardware specifications and insert them into `host_info` table.
     - `script/host_usage.sh` collects resource usage data and inserts them into `host_usage`table.
 3. **Automation with Crontab**: A cron job runs `host_usage.sh` every minute to ensure automatic data collection.

 ## Architecture
 ![Architecture Cluster Diagram](assets/Architecture.svg)
 ## Scripts
 - **psql_docker.sh**\
   manages the PostgreSQL Docker container lifecycle.
-It creates the database container with a contanier volume,
+It creates the database container with a container volume,
-  starts or stops the contaniner.
+  starts or stops the container.

   Usage:
     ```